Guillemsc/Research-Data-driven-ui-and-animations/README.md

      <var enabled ="false"/> // In this case the element won't start enabled
 </Element>
 ```
-With that, we can create any type of element, and in the case that we detect that the scene is changed, we unload and we load the new UI.
+We can create any type of element, and in the case that we detect that the scene is changed, we unload and we load the new UI.
 ![Code structure](https://github.com/Guillemsc/Research-Data-driven-ui-and-animations/blob/master/ImagesFolder/Start.png?raw=true)

 ### 1.4 Variables